Skip to Main Content

 Professor Carmen Logie is uncovering strong links between climate change impacts and mental health through her research with refugee communities in Uganda, Kenya, Thailand, and India and Indigenous communities in Canada’s Northwest Territories.

-Assistant Professor Harry Taylor’s findings on the association between social isolation, depressive symptoms and psychological distress among African Americans and Black Caribbeans offers insight into an underdeveloped topic of research that can inform evidence-based interventions to improve mental health among Black populations
+Assistant Professor Harry Taylor’s findings on the association between social isolation, depressive symptoms and psychological distress among African Americans and Black Caribbeans offers insight into underdeveloped research that can inform evidence-based interventions to improve mental health among Black populations

 Professor Daniyal Zuberi contributed to the development of a roadmap for researchers examining the impact of artificial intelligence (AI) on workers and workplaces, helping ensure that health, safety, well-being and equity are at the forefront of workplace AI system design and adoption.